ignaciiodx/gravestones-modified/README.md

 - Cannot be dropped or thrown away - it's bound to your soul
 - Key behavior can be disabled or customized in the config

+� **Gravestone Curse**: Opening a gravestone applies a powerful curse effect
+- **Slowness III** (45% movement speed reduction) for 5 seconds
+- **Blindness** effect (reduced visibility and fog) for 5 seconds
+- **Hunger Drain**: Consumes up to 4 hunger points (2 hunger bars)
+- The curse is represented by a single custom status effect with a key icon
+- Replicates vanilla blindness visuals perfectly without showing individual effect icons

-📜 **Gravestone History & Recovery System**: Never lose your items to bugs or accidents again
+�📜 **Gravestone History & Recovery System**: Never lose your items to bugs or accidents again
 - Automatically stores your last 20 gravestones with all their data
-- Use `/gravestones history list` to view your gravestone history
+- Use `/gravestones history list` to view your gravestone history with an interactive GUI
+- Click **[View]** to preview gravestone contents or **[Spawn]** to restore it at your location
 - Use `/gravestones history restore <index>` to recreate a lost gravestone
 - Perfect for recovering from server crashes, bugs, or accidental destruction